 Wage growth was below forecasts, easing fears of a wage-price spiral.
 The U.S. economy added 315,000 jobs in August, according to the latest BLS jobs report.
-Meanwhile, the unemployment rate increased to 3.7% from 3.5% – but for good reasons, as the labour force participation rate jumped strongly.
+Meanwhile, the unemployment rate increased to 3.7% from 3.5% – but for good reasons, as the labor force participation rate jumped strongly.
 Overall, businesses are hiring, job seekers are active, and earnings are not spiraling upward.
 That should reassure the Fed in its attempt to get inflation under control.

 Fears of a wage-price spiral are easing

 Wage growth is moderating – a welcomed sign for the Fed.
 The top economic concern is inflation.
-The Fed wants to cool the labour market and, in particular, wage growth to get inflation under control but not induce a recession in the process.
+The Fed wants to cool the labor market and, in particular, wage growth to get inflation under control but not induce a recession in the process.
 Today’s report showed growth in average hourly earnings slowed to 4.4% (annualized rate).
 The three-month annualized change for wage growth also slowed, to 5.4%.
 Granted, these are nominal gains – not adjusted for inflation – and consumer price inflation is still largely outpacing wage gains but it’s a good sign for the Fed’s goal of a “soft landing.”

 Job seekers are returning to look for work

 Yes, the most-cited unemployment rate (U3) rose from 3.5% to 3.7%, but this is still a very low level historically.
 A more comprehensive measure of unemployment (U6) ticked up three-tenths to 7.0%.
-Again, this is happening not because jobs were lost but because the labour force (the denominator) grew so fast.
+Again, this is happening not because jobs were lost but because the labor force (the denominator) grew so fast.

 Once again, every major private industry gained jobs in August